-- Differentiating our curriculum to ensure all pupils are able to access learning, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - We will use specialized support programmes when deemed necessary such as SNIP, Nessy learning support or Toe-by-Toe.
+- Differentiating our curriculum to ensure all pupils are able to access learning, for example, by grouping, 1:1 work, teaching style, content of the lesson, etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - We will use specialized support programmes when deemed necessary such as SNIP, Nessy learning support, Toe-by-Toe and Black Sheep Learning.

-Additional support for learning
+Additional Support for Learning